 Dr. Jon Lieff continues,

 He fails in one regard, however.
-He mentions how plants sense their environment, change in response to it, and communicate with each other, yet ignores how they communicate with us, how we can understand them beyond electrical and molecular signalling, and he doesn’t even consider the two-way version of how we can communicate with them.
-Sigh!
+He mentions how plants sense their environment, change in response to it, and communicate with each other, yet ignores how they communicate with us, how we can understand them beyond laboratory setups. electrical and molecular signalling.
+He doesn’t even consider the human Biofield, our own sensitivity to two-way communication with them.
+Or the worldwide indigenous traditions the extensively document how humans are able to listen with their hearts two plants.

 As a novice gardener, I first learned about organic gardening in 1972 from a friend, back issues of Organic Gardening Magazine, and a lot of experimentation.